What is Deep Cleaning (Deep Scaling & Root Planning)?

 Depending on the depth of the pocket and severity of the root surface irregularity, the dental hygienist may wish to make the area numb so that the process is comfortable for you.
 Don’t hesitate to discuss with your dentist or hygienist how to best manage any discomfort.

 Sometimes if the pockets are not too deep, there may be little or no discomfort during the procedure – even without numbing.
-The only sensation may be the physical scraping feeling along the teeth as the area is cleaned and smoothened.
+The only sensation may be the physical scraping feeling along with the teeth as the area is cleaned and smoothened.
 Our hygienists use Piezoelectric Ultrasonic Scaling, which is more effective and comfortable for the patient, in addition to hand instrumentation.
 A root planed root surface free of tartar has a better chance of allowing the gum tissues to heal and reattach to it.
 As a result, some deep gum pockets can be reduced after a deep cleaning.

 How long does it take?